justsaumit/opencv-face-recognition-rpi4/README.md

 pip install -r requirements.txt
 ```

-6. Change to the parent directory of opencv-face-detection.
+6. Change to the parent directory of opencv-face-recognition.
 ``` bash
 cd ..
 ```